 A facelift operation (rhytidectomy) may be conducted combined with eye and brow surgery (blepharoplasty or cornoplasty) if needed.
 Under certain circumstances rhytidectomies can be done under local anaesthetic, with or without sedation, depending on the complexity of the operation.

 The operation may be administered as a day case procedure, but a stay overnight in the hospital is recommended.

 A support garment, available from Dr Quinn’s rooms, is advised in the post-operative period.
 Stitches will be applied immediately following surgery, and we recommend that patients rest with their head and shoulders raised for seven to ten days following the procedure.

-It is common to experience some bruising and swelling, and in the second to third week most of the swelling will disappear, and a gradual return to regular quiet activities may take place.
+It is common to experience some bruising and swelling, and in the second to third week most of the swelling should reduce, and a gradual return to regular quiet activities may take place.
 Complete recovery takes three to four weeks after the procedure.

 Although you’re aware of the substantial change in your looks, friends and family may not be so perceptive.
-It is common for patients to get comments like “you look so refreshed” and as a result, we advise patients to be ready for varying reactions among friends and family you come in contact with following the procedure.
+We advise patients to be ready for varying reactions among friends and family you come in contact with following the procedure.

-Most patients are concerned about scars after having facelift surgery.
+Many patients are concerned about scars after having facelift surgery (rhytidectomy).
 Proper planning and attention to detail are set in motion to reduce the visibility of potential scarring.
-Facelift scars are carefully created to be concealed in the hairline and behind the ear.
-Any facelifting method will require an incision in front of the ear to some degree, but with precise surgical techniques and avoidance of tension around the scar line, a superb scar can be achieved in that area, which is very hard to notice after it has healed.
+Facelift (rhytidectomy) scars are carefully created to be concealed in the hairline and behind the ear; however, there is a risks that they may still be visible.

 As with any surgical procedure, there are inherent risks involved.
-A facelift is generally considered a safe procedure with minimal risks and complications.
-However, a detailed discussion of the risks is always required by the surgeon.
+A detailed discussion of the risks is always required by the surgeon.